 St. Louis, MO, 63146

 The Hamlin Fistula Ethiopia is delighted that so many want to come and help us with the care of our patients.
-Generally, however, we cannot not use the services of volunteers in Ethiopia and would prefer that you volunteer with one of our Partner Trusts.
+Generally, however, we cannot use the services of volunteers in Ethiopia and would prefer that you volunteer with one of our Partner Trusts.
 The country of Ethiopia is exceedingly poor and unemployment is high.
 We prefer to train and employ local people to work in our centers.
 This also means that our work will be sustainable.

 Particularly we train long-term fistula patients as nurse-aides.
 These women come from all over the country, and enable us to communicate with incoming patients in the wide variety of languages (70+) found in Ethiopia.